DarrylB32/Web-Scraping-Challenge/README.md

 ![Screenshot](ReadMe_Resources/Mission_to_Mars_Website_Screenshot.png)

 ### Additional Notes
-* If you wish to run a new web scraping session select the "Scrape Now" icon
+* If you wish to run a new web scraping session select the "Let's Scrape the Mission" icon